8 minute read

 https://maven.pkg.github.com/{githubUser}/{githubRepository}/{groupId}/{artifactId}/{version}/{artifactId}-{value}.jar

-So for a 1.0.18 release it would be:
+So for a 1.0.18 release the wget command is:

 wget -d --header="Authorization: token {GITHUB_TOKEN}" \